 22.)
 Remove the following section and lay the 2 connecting cables as well as the cable from the left corridor underneath in between studs.
 Reconnect the section we removed.

-Tuck in the 12-port expansion board as well as the Battery Pack in the space in between sections and tuck in any access cables from the bit lights ensuring they are not visible from the outside
+Tuck in the 12-port expansion board in to the space in between sections and tuck in any access cables from the bit lights ensuring they are not visible from the outside

 Reconnect roof sections of the back of the falcon